Cadwork SA Office Blonay

 Panelized system To assure a good dimensional stability, all lumbers have been sawn in two along the length, dried, glued back together and then planned to the finished dimension.
 The bracing is done by 12mm OSB placed on the inside.
 The wind barrier is constituted by wood fiber panels which at the same time improves the R value of the walls.
 On the inside, plaster board reinforced with wood fibers are fasten to a 40mm furring which leave enough space to run the electrical system.

 Oversized roof overhangs protect the walls sidings.
 However, 20mm rough sawn larch siding protects the panels from rain and UV.
 The siding was connected to the panels using a flexible adhesive enabling them to vary in dimensions during the seasonal climate variations.
-An invisible connection assures also a long life span because the siding surface is not altered.
+An invisible connection also assures a long life span because the siding surface is not altered.

+The aesthetical aspect is also improved since the usual fixation leave marks on the siding.
+Once all panels are prefabricated, the assembling can take place.
 Once all panels are assembled, the cellulose can be blown in.
 This type of insulation makes the whole construction tight since it fills the smallest gap.
 It also prevents drafts and condensation.

 This type of insulation can absorb moisture in form of vapor and thanks to that ability, regulates the moisture content in the wall without stopping it.
 This characteristic has another advantage, there is no need for a vapor barrier as long as the material on the outside can diffuse enough vapor.
 In our case, the soft wood fiber panels guaranties an optimal diffusion like Gore-Tex fabrics.